Understanding Chemical Pregnancy

 Can a Chemical Pregnancy Be Avoided?

-Effective treatment starts with accurate diagnosis.
-The likelihood of your getting pregnant after a miscarriage or chemical pregnancy, even in cases where you have suffered this multiple times can be increased by finding and treating the correct issue.
-For example, you may be able to enter into a vitamin therapy program or use progesterone cream to help your hormone levels, or if you have an infection, simple antibiotics can clear up the problem.
-At BRI Reproductive Immunology, Our Team of Recurrent Pregnancy Loss Doctors have resolved many cases which were considered untreatable or incredibly complicated through effective diagnosis and treatment.
+Effective treatment starts with an accurate diagnosis.
+The likelihood of your getting pregnant after a miscarriage or chemical pregnancy, even in cases where you have suffered this multiple times, can be increased by finding and treating the cause.
+For example, you may be able to start a vitamin therapy program or use progesterone cream to help your hormone levels.
+If you have an infection and is diagnosed, simple antibiotics can clear up the problem.
+At BRI / ESSI, Our Team of Recurrent Pregnancy Loss Doctors have resolved many cases which were considered untreatable or incredibly complicated through effective diagnosis and treatment.

 There is no universal cure for a chemical pregnancy.
 A pregnancy loss may be caused by a variety of problems—and a solution has to be specific to the individual woman.
-It can be difficult to predict when a pregnancy will end early and therefore take measures to prevent it from happening.
-There are a few options available to you though.
-Depending on the underlying cause of your pregnancy difficulties, you may be able to help improve your situation through some lifestyle changes.
+It can be difficult to predict when a pregnancy will end early and therefore it is important to take measures to prevent it from happening.
+There are options available, depending on the underlying cause of your pregnancy difficulties.
+You may be able to help improve your situation through some lifestyle changes.

 Recommended lifestyle when attempting to get pregnant includes: